EMSB Marks Black History Month Through Hands-On Learning and Creativity

 one of Montreal’s most accomplished athletes and community leaders.

-world champion and proud Montrealer, will share his inspiring journey from
+world champion and proud Montrealer, shared his inspiring journey from

 growing up in the city to competing on the world stage.
 Through his